Healthy Homes Assessment Rongotai

 Insulation Rongotai

-The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation withstands heat flow.
-The more R-value is higher, the better the insulation.
+The "R" refers to thermal resistance, and is a measure of how well insulation resists heat flow.
+The greater the R-value, the more effective the insulation.

 Rongotai Moisture Ingress & Drainage

-Making sure your rental property is protected from dampness isn’t just about what’s inside the building It’s about having to make sure there is somewhere for surface and underground water to flow, and prevent it from getting into the building.
-When it is damp and moisture, it is typically those things that you aren’t aware of that can become a big problem that can cause damage to your investment and affecting the tenant’s health.
+Keeping your rental property safe from water damage isn’t only about the inside but you must ensure there is somewhere for surface and ground water to go, and stop it from coming into the building.
+When it concerns damp and moisture it’s often not apparent that it can become a big problem, causing damages to your investment and affecting the tenant’s health.

-Rental properties must be equipped with efficient drainage to eliminate the stormwater and surface waters and ground water.
-This includes an appropriate outfall or runoff.
-Making sure the water has a location to go and that it doesn’t get sucked into structures is an important aspect of maintaining your property’s dry.
+Properties that are rented must be equipped with efficient drainage for the removal of floodwaters, surface water and groundwater, with the proper outfall or runoff.
+Making sure that the water has a place to go, and also that it isn’t allowed to remain beneath structures is an important aspect of keeping your property dry.

-In addition to an irrigation system to stop moisture from entering, if your rental is enclosed between floorboards and the soil, a ground-water barrier should be put in place if it’s reasonably practicable to do so.
+Alongside a drainage system to avoid water ingress, if the rental is enclosed between the floor and ground, a ground moisture barrier should be put in place if it is reasonably practicable to do so.

-The ground-moisture barrier generally a sheet of polythene that is placed over the ground, in order to block any moisture from the ground from rising into the building.
-It also assists in preventing moisture damage to the underfloor insulation.
+The ground-moisture barrier usually made of polythene and is laid on top of the ground, to block any moisture in the ground from accumulating into the building.
+It also assists in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection